General Information

 Takenomaru

-The next barrier is the open space called “Takenomaru,” surrounded by high walls lined with Yagura, or turrets, to shoot the enemies who reach this space.
-It is said that there used to be 66 Yagura in Kumamoto Castle.
+The next barrier is the open space called Takenomaru, surrounded by high walls lined with yagura, or turrets, to shoot down enemies who reach this area.
+It is said that there were originally 66 yagura in Kumamoto Castle.

 The third barrier is a double pathway.
-One path leads to a dead-end, while the other goes through six Masugata Koguchi corners, open to shots from all directions.
+One path leads to a dead end, while the other passes through six Masugata Koguchi corners, exposing attackers to fire from all directions.

-Yagura: The Japanese term “yagura” literally means a storehouse (kura) for arrows (ya), but they were used to store all manner of weapons, food, and supplies.
-Yagura were not just storehouses; they were also vital defensive platforms and lookout towers placed at strategic locations throughout the castle.
+The Japanese term yagura literally means "arrow storehouse" (ya for arrow, kura for storehouse), though they were used to store all kinds of weapons, food, and supplies.
+More than just storage buildings, yagura served as vital defensive platforms and lookout towers, positioned at strategic vantage points throughout the castle grounds.
+They were integral components of the castle's overall military design.

 Kuragari Gomon